EuropeItalyTravel

 Isola Bella is a small island near Taormina.
 It is just 12 minutes from the city.
 The beauty of this island is alluring.
 When one glances at the vast sea near Taormina, one wonders about diving into it.
 If you are one of them, you can always head to the little island to dive deep and have as much fun as you want.

-You can also visit Isola Bella from Taormina by a scenic boat tour.
-This tour is inclusive of snacks, drinks (juice, tea, soft drinks and wine) and snorkeling equipment.
-Click here to get more information on this boat tour.
+You can also visit Isola Bella from Taormina on a scenic boat tour.
+This tour is inclusive of snacks, drinks (juice, tea, soft drinks, and wine), and snorkeling equipment.

 You will find yourself on a roller coaster of emotions until you reach the church which itself is a sort of museum with paintings on the walls and little halls filled with collections from the time of the crucifixion.